DoctorDoge/ICT2x01-Team-P3-2/README.md

 # Robo-Sensei
-Robo-Sensei is a project that aims to educate user critical problem solving and computational thinking skills using robotic car with the customizable controls from the web
+Robo-Sensei is a project that aims to educate user critical problem solving and computational thinking skills using robotic car with the customizable controls from the web portal